 As well as your usual interview preparations, there are a couple of other things to consider.
 Have a think about which room you’re going to use.
 You want somewhere quiet, with decent lighting and nothing in the background that might distract the interviewer or give the wrong impression.
 Make sure you’re happy with how the technology works, too – it might even be a good idea to have a trial run.

 We may ask to complete some online assessments before your interview.
 These are designed to give us a better understanding of your skills and suitability for the role.

-As with any assessment, find a quiet environment and allow yourself plenty of time to complete the questions.
-Feeling comfortable will translate into feeling confident, so be prepared and you’ll do just fine.
-We recommend completing the questions on a laptop or PC, however you can use a mobile or tablet if you wish.
-Speak to your recruiter if you require more specific information or any reasonable adjustments.
+As with any assessment, find somewhere quiet and allow yourself plenty of time to complete the questions.
+We recommend completing the questions on a laptop or PC, but you can use a mobile or tablet if that suit you better.
+If you need any more information or special arrangements, talk to your recruiter.

 Focus on your own contribution.
 It’s easy to talk about what you’ve achieved within a team, but we’re interested in you.
 What did you do?
 What was your contribution?
 How did that affect the overall outcome?
 Don’t be afraid to blow your own trumpet!

 We want to hear about your contributions and achievements, so now isn’t the time to be modest.
 Where possible, use evidence from real-life situations to illustrate your responses.
 We recommend using the STAR method, so tell us about the:

 - Situation: What’s the context?
 Tell us about the how, when and where.

 - Task: What were you asked to do?
 What were your responsibilities and objectives?